ICT

 Year 7

-This is studied by all students in year 7 in small groups.
-The students are taught the skills necessary to handle a range of software packages and the lessons follow the new programmes of study set out in the Computing National Curriculum.
-During the course of the year students have become more confident and independent in their use of ICT, and have started to explore the wide range of opportunities ICT offers in the way people work.
+This is studied by all students in year 7 in form groups.
+The students are taught the skills necessary to handle a range of software packages and the lessons follow the programmes of study set out in the Computing National Curriculum.
+During the course of the year students have become more confident and independent in their use of IT, and have started to explore the wide range of opportunities ICT offers in the way people work.
 ICT will be used to present ideas and adapt work for different audiences.
-Encouragement is given to use computers, at home and in school, to enhance work in all subject areas.
-The three strands are covered through Computer Science, IT and Digital Literacy.
+Students will undertake projects using the BBC Microbits, looking at the components of a computer, using programming languages like Python to decompose problems and E-Safety work.
+The three strands are covered through Computer Science, IT and Digital Literacy over the Key Stage 3 course.

 Year 8

 This course is designed to enable students to work with computers in a confident way.
 They are taught to be aware of the ways in which ICT tools and information sources can help them in their work and to understand the limitations of such tools.
-Students following a programme of study set out in the new National Curriculum.
+Students will create mobile apps to solve problems, understanding of the internet and networks, creating 3D designs and models, develop a website and develop an understanding of AI.
 Through a variety of software packages students are shown how to communicate and handle information in an effective way.
-They are taught how to select appropriate ICT equipment to tackle a range of tasks and they are shown how to be systematic in their use of appropriate search methods to obtain accurate and relevant information from a range of sources.
+They are taught how to select appropriate equipment to tackle a range of tasks and they are shown how to be systematic in their use of appropriate search methods to obtain accurate and relevant information from a range of sources.
 Students will have used a number of different programming languages at this stage to support the Computer Science element of the course.

 Year 9

 This course enables students to work with computers in a confident way.
 They are taught to be aware of the ways in which ICT tools and information sources can help them in their work and to understand the limitations of such tools.
 Through a variety of software packages students are shown how to communicate and handle information in an effective way.
-They are taught how to select appropriate ICT equipment to tackle a range of tasks and they are shown how to be systematic in their use of appropriate search methods to obtain accurate and relevant information from a range of sources.
+They are taught how to select appropriate equipment to tackle a range of tasks and they are shown how to be systematic in their use of appropriate search methods to obtain accurate and relevant information from a range of sources.
 They are also taught to use ICT equipment for measuring and recording physical variables and for controlling external systems using sensors and feedback.
+They will look at the ethical side of IT and how to interrogate a database.
+Students will be guided through projects that mimic tasks that could be completed in GCSE Computer Science or Creative iMedia.
+This will help them to make appropriate choices when they select their GCSE options.

 Key Stage 4